- What is the ParaPro Assessment?

-This test is administered only in participating school districts, institutions and education service and Prometric test centers.
+This test is administered continuously throughout the year at participating school districts, institutions and education service and Prometric test centers.
 Contact your preferred test center directly for available dates.
 See ParaPro test centers.

 - How are scores reported?

-Your unofficial scores are available onscreen and can be printed at the end of the test.
-Your official score report is mailed approximately 2–3 weeks after the test date and is automatically reported to the school district you selected as a score recipient during the biographical questionnaire.
+Your official score report is mailed approximately two to three weeks after the test date and is reported to the school district you selected as a score recipient during the biographical questionnaire.

-If you test in Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia or Washington, a copy of your scores is automatically sent to the state's teacher credentialing office.
+If you test in Alaska, Arizona, Arkansas, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Illinois, Indiana, Kansas, Louisiana, Maryland, Minnesota, Missouri, Nebraska, Nevada, New Hampshire, New Jersey, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee, Utah, Vermont, Virginia or Washington, your score is automatically sent to the state's teacher credentialing office.